BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: Numerical Simulations

 The contact force and the contact radius are illustrated in Figure \ref{fig:contact_force_test_plot}.

 In this experiment, the radius of the MPM disk is $1m$.
-It is composed of 42920 particles with MPM grid spacing $0.025m$.
+It is composed of 42920 particles with MPM grid spacing $\Delta x = 0.025m$.
 The Young's modulus is $E = 10^{10}Pa$, and the Poisson's ratio is $\nu= 0.3$.
-To reduce the effect of the inertial force, the density is set to $\rho = 100 kg/m^2$, which is much smaller than its Young's modulus.
+To reduce the inertial effect, \del{of the inertial force,} we artificially decrease the density of the material, which \del{the density} is set to $\rho = 100 kg/m^2$\del{, which is much smaller than its Young's modulus}.
 The contact active distance is $\hat{d} = 10^{-4}m$ and the contact stiffness is $\kappa = 10^4 Pa$.
 The two plates are discretized with FEM.
 Each of them is composed of four vertices and two triangles.
 The fixed plate is placed $\hat{d}$ below the disk, and the moving plate is placed $\hat{d}$ above the disk.
 The constant velocity $0.1m/s$ of the moving plate is enforced by prescribing its displacements at each time step.
 The simulation is performed with implicit Euler time integration with time step size $h = 10^{-2}s$ and the Newton tolerance is $\epsilon_d = 10^{-8} m/s$.
 Friction coefficient $\mu = 1$ is used to prevent the disk from slipping.

 The Hertzian model requires to measure the contact radius $a$.
 Following \cite{liu2020ilsmpm}, we use half of the horizontal range of the particles within the contact distance around the bottom FEM plate to approximate it.
 Here we test both linear elasticity and neo-Hookean elasticity.
 The compression procedure in Figure \ref{fig:contact_force_test} is visualized for the linear elasticity case.
 The $(a, F)$ data points within the small deformation range from the two simulations and the analytical $F-a$ relation from the Hertzian contact model are plotted in Figure \ref{fig:contact_force_test_plot}.
-The non-smoothness of the simulated data is due to the inaccurate approximation of $a$ through a finite number of particles.
+The non-smoothness of the measured radius from the simulation results \del{simulated data} is due to the inaccurate approximation of the radius $a$ through a finite number of particles.
+This non-smoothness can be alleviated as the resolution increases.
 Despite that, we observe a qualitative match between the simulated data and the Hertzian contact theory.